Want to support S.E.A.R.CH.?

 What are “Rainbow Children?”

-- “Rainbow Children” is my preferred term for the larger umbrella of gender-expansive children.
+- “Rainbow Children” is my preferred term for the larger umbrella of gender-expansive or gender non-conforming children.

-- Gender-Expansive = A wider, more flexible range of gender identity and/or expression than typically associated with the binary gender system.
+- Gender-Expansive (or Gender Non-Conforming) = A wider, more flexible range of gender identity and/or expression than typically associated with the binary gender system.
 (This would include girls whom you might refer to as “tomboys,” or boys as, “he’s more in touch with his feminine side.”)

-Example: My 10-year-old son is “gender creative,” meaning, at this point in his life, he is happy with being a boy and having “boy parts,” he just prefers all things traditionally marketed to girls (such as: toys, clothing, shoes, accessories, decor, games, imaginative play, and colors, to name a few), and tends to prefer the company of female friends over males.
+Example: My 10-year-old child assigned male at birth is “gender non-conforming,” and uses “they/them/theirs” pronouns, meaning, at this point in their life, they are happy with being “just a person,” who doesn’t identify as male of female, but rather, some combination of both.
+Gender non-conforming children may also reject the gender binary, and be neither male nor female, but something else altogether.
+My child, however, prefers all things traditionally marketed to girls (such as: toys, clothing, shoes, accessories, decor, games, imaginative play, and colors, to name a few), and tends to prefer the company of female friends over males.

 - This group is open to all children who fall under the non-binary gender spectrum “rainbow,” whether they are mildly gender non-conforming, or openly transgender, and their supportive parents, older siblings, and/or caregivers.